mmeoak240/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    Attempted to create a new toy. checked Network tab in browser tools.
+Saw the error was uninitialized constant "Toys" should be Toy

 - Update the number of likes for a toy